Moses209/MNT-Customer-Churn-Project-1/README.md

  I’ll start by testing the hypothesis with exploratory data analysis (EDA).
-We'll look into how satisfaction rate, tenure, and data usage relate to churn status.
+I'll look into how satisfaction rate, tenure, and data usage relate to churn status.
 And even check for the percentage of customers in each state.
 Here’s what I’ll do:
 Compare average satisfaction rate for churned vs. non-churned customers.